zeppaman/WpGet-Private-wordpress-plugin-repository/README.md

 # WpGet
 Wordpress private repository for plugins.

+**Provide updates for plugins**
+WpGet does that, keeping all packages and providing to the wordpress installation.
+Using token based authentication all process are kept secure.

+**Easy to setup**
+Setup is easy.
+Just a copy of the bundle to the server and few steps more.
+Plugin integration is very easy, just a class to add.

+**Api oriented**
+All core feature are exposed by API.
+This will allow you to integrate the delivery process with other tools in the company.

+**Ui to get control**
+A simple ui show what package are loaded and give you the power.

+**Low Server Requirements**
+Just a webserver with php and a database.
+For few data, using SQLite, neither database.

 ## Why we need a private repository

 Wordpress is the most used CMS in the world with the most important plugin system.
 It's easy for a developer to create and publish a new plugin into the public reposiory.
 But what if i had to create and mantain a private plugin?
 Im speaking about: